GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 ![Solution with a hint of 4 and some initial square](./4line_sol_w_initial.svg) Two things of interest happen now in this case.
 The first is that there is only 2 possible placements of the line of 4.
 If we try to place the segment further to the right, the solution will no longer be valid, because there will be 5 squares in a row instead of 4.
 We also see though that in all solutions, the right-most square is empty.
 This means that there is no possible way for that square to be filled in, so we can mark it as empty with an X.

+There are a lot more rules you can apply, but this general notion of finding the overlap in every possibile configuration of the line is enough to solve basically every puzzle.
+I highly encourage you to go try some of these puzzles on your own.
+Keep an eye out and see if you can come up with some more specific rules.
+If you want, the Wikipedia page has some great demonstrations of some more [Solution Techniques](https://en.wikipedia.org/wiki/Nonogram#Solution_techniques).

+We've made a few observations so far, so let's start writting them down to for when we go make the algorithm.
+1. Information can be extracted for a given line only using the current state of the line and its hint.
+It does not depend on the states of other lines.